ARosenswie/DSR_Final_Project/README.md

 4. Uncompress index.json.bz2,
 5. Save it in the same folder where the cloned files are located,
 6. Posses an OpenAI API key (needed for the running of *MAG*),
-7. Open terminal window to view cloned folder,
+7. Open terminal window and create Conda environment in same folder,
+8. To install all needed packages, run <tt>pip install -r requirements.txt</tt>,
-8. Run <tt>streamlit_project.py</tt> to have a local Streamlit application.
+9. Run <tt>streamlit run streamlit_project.py</tt> to have a local Streamlit application.
-..
+10. Insert your personal OpenAI API key,
+11. Enter your medical question,
+12. Sit back and enjoy the power of *MAG* :) .